Soft Sculpture 2017 Summer Intensive

 Residency Participation Fee: $999

 The 5 day intensive period will consist of daily tutorial hands-on workshops, individual project development and open studio time.
 There are up to 12 resident artists onsite for the Soft Sculpture Summer Intensive.
 Your application project proposal is critical for our planning and programing for this special intensive.
 If you do not have a website, please send portfolio images to firstname.lastname@example.org.
 Applications without a website reference or portfolio submissions will not be processed.
 There is no application fee to apply to this program.
 There is a Resident Participation Fee of $999 for this special program.
-This session is scheduled for August 7-12, 2017.
+Session dates for this program are to be announced.

 This Soft Sculpture Intensive is open to artists with beginner to advanced experience and knowledge in both the textile technology we will cover and more traditional sewing, assembling experience.
 This special program is dedicated to exploring a balance of traditional techniques and how technology acts as an additional helpful tool for creating fiber based works.